 While they are an interesting concept, day for night filters can’t replace good timing.

 Can you mimic a day for night filter in Photoshop?
 Yes, the same look can be achieved with some post-processing work.
 And since day for night filters run about $150 a pop, it’s probably worth the extra editing time over adding the filter.
+The online video editing and production courses can teach you such nifty hacks.

 Special effect filters must be used carefully and don’t have as many wide uses, but can add an interesting artistic flair to images.
 While some effects are easy to mimic in Photoshop, like a soft filter, others, like infrared, cannot.
-Special effect filters are good tools for expanding your creativity, as well as learning how the camera interprets light.
+Special effect lens filters are good tools for expanding your creativity, as well as learning how the camera interprets light.